pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 #### [ICommandable](icommandable)
 An interface for commandable objects, which are part of the command design pattern.
-The commandable object exposes its functonality as commands and events groupped into a [CommandSet](command_set).
+The commandable object exposes its functonality as commands and events grouped into a [CommandSet](command_set).
 This interface is typically implemented by controllers and is used to auto generate external interfaces.